nwmccarley/jhu_software_concepts/module_4/docs/source/index.rst

 Welcome to the Pizza Ordering Service!
 ======================================

-This documentation describes the structure and usage of the pizza ordering application, including the `Order` and `Pizza` classes.
+This is the developer documentation for the pizza ordering application.

 .. toctree::
    :maxdepth: 2
-   :caption: Modules:
+   :caption: Modules

-   order
-   pizza
+   src

 Indices and tables
 ==================